Skills, equipment, climate and terrain

 What equipment should I carry?

 It is assumed that all applicants are experienced backpackers and do not need an equipment list.
-However, for your safety, the following items should be carried:
+However, for your safety, the following items should be carried by every participant:

 • Tent or suitable shelter and sleeping bag or quilt